Franklin DUI Defense Attorney

 At the administrative hearing, you can raise all the defenses described above to demonstrate why your license should not be revoked.
 You can also apply for a restricted license to travel to and from work or school or court-ordered treatment.
 A restricted license usually comes with the requirement to install an ignition interlock device (IID) on your vehicle at your expense, which prevents you from starting the car if you have alcohol on your breath.

 Getting arrested for drunk driving is a scary experience with severe consequences.
 Don’t give in to despair, though.
 Instead, call an experienced Williamson County DUI defense attorney who can review your case and advise you on your options.
 You might have a valid defense against the charges, and an experienced attorney can help you get the best result no matter what penalties you might be facing.
-In Franklin, Tennessee, call Fort, Holloway, & Rogers at 615-791-7575 for an honest assessment and strategic plan to help you with your DUI arrest.
+In Franklin, Tennessee, call Fort, Holloway, & Saylor at 615-437-4753 or contact us online for an honest assessment and strategic plan to help you with your DUI arrest.